 No matter how good your sex life with your partner, it can seem really intimidating to bring sex toys into the mix.
-Nobody can touch you like you can touch yourself—and nobody’s hands, no matter how skilled, are a substitute for your favorite vibrator!
+Nobody can touch you like you can touch yourself—and nobody’s hands, no matter how skilled, are as fast as your favorite vibrator!

 Sometimes partners can be hesitant to accept toys in the bedroom.
 On the one hand, they may feel that you like the toy more than you like them, and on the other hand, they may just feel out of their depth.